 For the papers, Prof. Lempke will assign a question based on the texts.
 We had 4 texts this semester and we had to write a paper, 2-3 pages long for any 3 texts.
 15% each paper = 45% in total.
 He will provide 1 question for each text, such as (not exact questions): “What does this text reveal about the position of woman in society?
 How did the presence of Europeans change the lives of Africans?”
 This question is a hard one: “How is the author a product of her time?
 How does her work show the influence of her position during that period?”
-He doesn’t give any rubrics for the essay.
+He doesn’t give any rubrics for the essay, and no samples too.
 He told us that there is no right or wrong answer, but we need to draw links from the text and content from the lecture to support our argument in our paper.
 Personally, I feel that these assignments are really hard for me.
 It’s like writing a literature essay with historical content.
 I sort of know what he wants, but it is difficult for me to write it out.
 During lectures, sometimes Prof. Lempke will talk about the overarching values or something that is characteristic of that period of time.
 You need to link what you have learnt during lectures with the content from the text.
 Like talking about how the context of that period influence the setting or the content of the text.
 My classmates who have done well also told me the same thing.
 Don’t understand what I’m talking about?
 It’s ok, when you try to do it then you’ll know.
 And you can always try to ask him what he is looking out for in your answers.
 Maybe write out a draft and show it to him.
 And always make sure your answer/paper is answering the question.
 This is really important!
 Well, I didn’t do well for this component, at least when compared to others; I got 116/150, 118/150, and 119/150 –> 11.6% + 11.8% + 11.9% = 35.3%.
 But don’t worry, those who I have asked about their marks or overheard got 14% and above on average for each paper and some of them even got full marks.
 So I think most of you will do fine.
 I did badly partly because I didn’t seek any help, I kept thinking that I knew what I was writing and I thought I was answering the question.
 But after I read the comments from Prof. Lempke and my answer again, I realised I actually didn’t.
 Please don’t make the same mistake as me.

 The last component for this class are the exams.
 There are 2 exams, 20% each = 40% in total.
 Same format: MCQ and fill in the blanks, 2 marks each, answer 20 out of 22 questions, omit any 2 questions; short answer questions, 6 marks each, answer 10 out of 12 questions, omit any 2 questions.
 Exams are quite easy and he also marks it leniently.
 Some of the questions (not exact) are: “How did the Reformation influenced the Scientific Revolution?
 What do the voyages of Zheng He tell us about his era?
 What are the differences in the way Akbar and Aurangzeb ruled their empire?”
 Yep, so it’s quite straightforward and Prof. Lempke also told us that the length of your answer should be about 3 – 4 sentences long.
 He gives a study guide for exams; they are all key terms which he said might appear in the MCQ/Fill in the blanks section or in the short answer section, or maybe not at all, depending on how you answer the short answer questions.
 I think it’s somewhat useful, most of those terms really do appear in either those sections or you have to talk about it when answering the short answer questions.
 But still, study everything.
 During the exams, if you can’t remember how to answer some questions, don’t panic, just write down whatever you can remember that can somewhat answer the question.
 Even when my answer is slightly incorrect, he still gave me 6 marks lol He told us that he didn’t give anyone below 4 marks for a question as long as they tried to answer the question.
 You can expect to get almost full marks as long as you mention some relevant names/dates/events, etc. He doesn’t give 0 or 1 mark to anyone, maybe if you were writing some insensitive comment.
 Even if you write the lyrics to “Bohemian Rhapsody” you can get a 2.
 He really said that lol :p For the exams , I got 88/100 and 90/100 marks.
 That’s like 17.6% and 18%.
 I think he said the average for the first exam is around 88, and quite a number of people got 90 and above and some even got 100.
 Not sure about the second exam because it was after the last week of class.